 Address of Property Date of Acquisition Deadline to Initiate Development Activity Status of Housing Successor Activity 528-542 14th Street (13th & Market) 6/19/2012 The Alpha Square affordable housing development completed construction in March 2016 and is fully occupied.
 Proposed for multifamily housing with an affordable component.
-The property is leased on a temporary basis through August 2021 for Headstart facility.
-Issuance of a Request for Qualifications/Proposals for multifamily 808 West Cedar (Old Monarch School Site) 5/2/2012 N/A housing is anticipated in Fiscal Year 2021.
+The property is leased on a temporary basis through August 2022 for Headstart facility.
+Offering, in accordable with Surplus Lands Act, as applicable, 808 West Cedar (Old Monarch School Site) 5/2/2012 N/A anticipated in during 2022.